 After the accident, with its name in tatters, the only way ValuJet could save itself was by acquiring—and taking the name of—AirTran.
-Today, ValuJet/AirTran’s survival is considered a great example of a turnaround in the volatile airline business, with AirTran ultimately being merged and absorbed into Southwest Airlines.
+Today, ValuJet/AirTran’s survival is considered a great example of a turnaround in the volatile airline business, with AirTran ultimately being merged and absorbed into Southwest Airlines (WN).

 While the findings of ValuJet 592 have not led to any fundamental industry game changers, insights have led to equipping more cockpits with, and increasing pilot training on, rapid donning 02 masks and smoke goggles; increased oversight in maintenance command and control; and expediting regulations requiring cargo fire warning and suppression systems.

 Well, the proof lies in the maintenance pudding.
-In this regard, Allegiant appears to fare no better.
-A report by the Aviation Mechanics’ Coalition claims the airline had a “high rate of returns and diversions due to avoidable mechanical issues.”
+In this regard, G4 appeared to fare no better.
+A report by the Aviation Mechanics’ Coalition claimed at the time that the airline had a “high rate of returns and diversions due to avoidable mechanical issues.”
 In all, 38 incidents between January and March of 2015—including one that led to our labeling Allegiant one of our 2015 “Turkeys of the Year.”

-(Note: The captain has since filed a lawsuit against Allegiant for “Wrongful and Tortious Termination of Employment.”
-We believe he has a strong case, and wish him the best of luck.)
+(Note: The captain later filed a lawsuit against G4 for “Wrongful and Tortious Termination of Employment.”
+We believed then he had a strong case, and wished him the best of luck.)

 In recent decades, technological advancements have vastly improved airline safety.
-This high tech/complex system world, however, comes with its own double-edged sword—that of potential for failure (see our upcoming Op Ed, “Robot is My Co-pilot,” posting later this month, and in Airways Magazine July 2016 issue).
+This high-tech/complex system world, however, comes with its own double-edged sword—that of potential for failure.
 With the increase of complexity in any system comes the increased potential for mechanical failure and, on an aircraft that often has over a million parts, that potential for failure is inherently increased with the age of equipment.